manuel-uberti/filmsinwords/_posts/2019-03-11-thethinapocalypse.md

 and there is no question of identity because there is no identity to question.

 *The Thin Red Line* begins operating on almost the same level.
-The monologues reveals the inner fights of the soldiers, the voice-overs claim our attention on the words before the images.
+The monologues reveal the inner fights of the soldiers, the voice-overs claim our attention on the words before the images.
 The long, intense battle sequence mainly concerns the US soldiers’ perspective.
 It’s not until the C-for-Charlie Company conquers the Japanese bunkers that we see the enemies faces and understand their sense of the events.
 This is where the film starts flipping the position of the spectator.
 From our privileged position as viewers, we see what’s on the other side of the battle.
 We see human beings as desperate as the C-for-Charlie Company members, torn down by fatigue and absolutely unable to cope with